 - May be seen as too narrow-minded

-- May overdevelop or depend too much upon technical and functional knowledge and skills at the expense of personal, interpersonal, and managerial skills
+- May overdevelop or depend too much upon technical and functional knowledge and skills at the expense of personal, interpersonal,

 - May use deep technical knowledge and skills to avoid ambiguity and risk